c-metz/leneda/README.md

 ---

 ## **⚠ Disclaimer**
-**Update:** This code formed the quick-and-dirty basis for the code developed by SeDietz in the repository [RESYlytics](https://github.com/c-metz/RESYlytics).
+**Update:** This code formed the quick-and-dirty proof of conecpt basis for the code developed by SeDietz in the repository [RESYlytics](https://github.com/c-metz/RESYlytics).
 Hence, this repository is not maintained any more and current contributions go towards the RESYlytics.

 This code is designed to be **easy to understand and adapt** for basic Python users.
 It does not reflect the **professional standards** I would apply in a corporate setting.